extension-js/docs/Getting Started/🔥 Get Started Immediately.md

 ---

-Welcome to the fast track of browser extension development with `extension-create`!
+Welcome to the fast track of browser extension development with `Extension`!
 Whether you're looking to prototype quickly or delve into full-scale development, you've made the right choice.
 Let's get your development environment set up and running in no time.

 ## Kickstart Any Sample from Chrome Extension Samples